The Twentieth Century – A Scientific and Secular Age

 Politics is an important way of improving human rights and the quality of life, here and abroad.
 In India radicals like Nehru and M N Roy were humanists, supported in this country by activists such as MP and humanist Fenner Brockway.
 Many of the mid-20th century founders of international co-operative institutions – such as Brock Chisholm, Peter Ritchie Calder and John Boyd Orr were humanists.
-Some well-known humanists in politics today include Baroness Blackstone, Nick Brown, Frank Dobson, Michael Foot, former London Mayor Ken Livingstone and many other MPs and peers.
+Well-known humanists in the period included Baroness Blackstone, Nick Brown, Frank Dobson, Michael Foot, Lord Peston, Ken Livingstone, and many other MPs and peers.
 The late Earl Russell, Lord Dormand, and Lord Jenkins of Putney were all members of the Parliamentary Humanist Group.
 Today, the All Party Parliamentary Humanist Group has over 100 members.

 In Britain, humanist Sir Kenneth Clucas was chairman of the National Association of Citizens Advice Bureaux for many years, while Sir Lou Sherman chaired the Housing Corporation.